 Number of memberships

-The Memberships field indicates the number of memberships that each user has ever been subscribed to.
-This includes both currently active and inactive memberships.
-A subscription is counted as one membership when there is at least one completed transaction associated with it.
-This field is also available in the filters, so you can search your users by their number of memberships:
+The Membership field tracks how many memberships each user has been subscribed to in the past, including both currently active and inactive memberships.
+A subscription only counts as one membership when there is at least one completed transaction associated with it.
+You can also use the Membership field in filters to look for specific users based on how many different memberships they have:

 Filtering users by their membership